-1. Disconnect the batteries and/or turn the switch to the "OFF" setting.
-Disconnect the wiring from the existing alternator.

-2. Loosen the mounting & tensioning bolts and remove the existing alternator.

-3. Once the alternator is disconnected from the engine, compare its mounting points to those on your new ElectroMaax alternator.
-In most applications, the new alternator will replace the old alternator without any modification.
+- Disconnect the batteries and/or turn the switch to the "OFF" setting.
+Disconnect the wiring from the existing alternator. - Loosen the mounting & tensioning bolts and remove the existing alternator. - Once the alternator is disconnected from the engine, compare its mounting points to those on your new Cruiser alternator.
+In most applications, the new Cruiser will replace the old alternator without any modification.
 In some cases, a simple bracket can be fabricated by a local machine shop.
-Others can be obtained through your local auto or marine supply.

-4. Attach the mounting foot of the new alternator to its engine mount.
+Others can be obtained through your local auto or marine supply. - Attach the mounting foot of the new Cruiser to its engine mount.
 Some shimming may be necessary to ensure that the alternator is securely mounted within the engine mount.
 If your alternator is a dual foot style, use care when tightening the alternator in place that the two mounting ears are not compressed.
-The rear bushing is designed to slide to tighten the mount.

-5. Once in place, inspect to ensure that the alternator pulley is properly aligned with the engine pulley.
+The rear bushing is designed to slide to tighten the mount. - Once in place, inspect to ensure that the alternator pulley is properly aligned with the engine pulley.
 If your belt configuration includes the pulley for the water pump, make sure that all three pulleys are properly aligned.
 Some shimming or modification to the alternator mount may be required to assure proper alignment.

-6. Connect the output cable (see cable sizing recommendations below) ground, field wire, stator Pad Mount (tach) wire if needed and other necessary wiring.
-Connect alternator to regulator wiring harness as indicated in wiring diagram included the alternator's positive and ground cables should be sized according to the chart on Page 3.

-7. If a new regulator is being installed along with the alternator, complete its wiring installation according to the instructions included with your regulator.
+- Connect the output cable (see cable sizing recommendations below) ground, field wire, stator (tach) wire if needed and other necessary wiring.
+Connect alternator to regulator wiring harness as indicated in wiring diagram included.
+The alternator's positive and ground cables should be sized according to the chart below. - If a new regulator is being installed along with the alternator, complete its wiring installation according to the instructions included with your regulator.